dfinity/ICRC/ICRCs/ICRC-10/ICRC-10.md

 ### name

 For ICRC standards the text SHOULD be in the form `ICRC-X` where `X` is the official ICRC number assigned at https://github.com/dfinity/ICRC/issues.
 New ICRC numbers can be procured by filing an issue at https://github.com/dfinity/ICRC/issues/new.
-The resulting issue number MUST be used as ICRC number.
+The resulting issue number MUST be used for numbering the new ICRC standard.

 For non-ICRC standards, the text SHOULD be a human-readable namespace with a small likelihood of collision.
 The Internet Computer shares a global namespace.
 Please be polite to other developers and make namespaces specific.
 See https://forum.dfinity.org/t/prefix-all-the-methods-of-the-icrc-1-token-standard-with-icrc1/13865 for more discussion.